BeakerLabs/Alchemical_Finances/README.md

 For additional features, consider looking at the premium version that comes as a packaged executable.
 Future features will hit the premium version first.
 Information can be found on the Beaker Labs website

-## Installation
+Installation
 ------------
 To install Alchemical Finances as a Python Program, it is recommended to clone this github repository to your desktop and load all dependencies listed within the **requirements.txt** file.
 The program operates from the setup.py file.

-Alternatively you can choose to purchase the executable version of the program at the following location:
+Alternatively you can choose to purchase the executable version of the program at the following location: **Pending**
-**Github MarketPlace**<Pending>